 Learning and experimenting as a family

 Boasting the ‘Destination pour tous’ label, which indicates it is an accessible venue, the Cité des Sciences et de l’Industrie promotes science and technology to diverse audiences.
 A highlight of a visit to the Villette, this establishment founded 30 years ago offers an interactive experience of a number of temporary and permanent exhibitions, turning ordinary visitors into research scientists during the tour!
 The Argonaute, a genuine 1950s submarine located in the basement, is definitely a must-see.
 Designed to appeal to tiny tots, the Cité des Enfants has two interactive ‘learn-through-play’ areas for 2-7-year-olds and 5-12-year-olds.
-The on-site cinema, La Géode, also puts the focus on science, showing spectacular, breath-taking documentaries on a giant hemispheric screen.
+The on-site cinema, La Géode, also puts the focus on science, showing spectacular, breath-taking documentaries on a giant hemispheric screen (la Géode closes its doors for two years from November 30, 2018, for renovation work) .
 The planetarium offers an immersive 360-degree journey into the universe thanks to a cutting-edge 8K laser high-definition projector, the only one of its kind in Europe.
 And the Louis Lumière cinema shows 3D science films, rounding off the comprehensive audio-visual programme at the Cité des Sciences et de l’Industrie.

 Also worth mentioning: the Espace Chapiteaux, which promotes contemporary circus; Little Villette, hosting workshops for children and families, Villette Makerz by WoMa, with a Fab Lab open to anyone interested in making things by hand, and music lessons for young learners at the Philharmonie.